NeilFranks/Game-Theory-Voting-System/README.md

 - arg1: `path_to_ballot_profile` (default: `"ballot_profiles/example_from_paper.txt"`)
 - arg2: `number_of_simulations` (default: `100`)

+The script will simulated an election on a ballot profile `number_of_simulations` times.
+It is expected that GT voting system will be the only one where the same candidate may not win every simulation.
+This is due to GT's employment of random selection based on probabilities from the computed optimal mixed strategy.

 To replicate the simple example from the paper, you can simply run `./simulate_election.sh`

 To replicate the Schulze example from the paper, you can run `./simulate_election.sh ballot_profiles/Schulze_test.txt`